Thuan An Ho Chi Minh City, Vietnam Travel Guide

 Bánh Xèo (crispy pancakes), Bánh Tráng Nướng ("Vietnamese Pizza"), Ốc (snails/shellfish), Bò Lá Lốt (grilled beef wrapped in betel leaves).

-Cooking classes and organized food tours are not typically offered specifically in Thuan An.
+Cooking classes plus methodical food tours are generally not offered specifically in Thuan An.

 It is possible to visit some of the Lai Thieu Fruit Orchards during harvest season (May-July) to buy fresh fruit directly.